CODE-Y02/react-basics-1/Assignment.md

 - but it may intruduce some bugs or complexity in code

 - in ref we have less code than states

+## What are controlled and uncontrolled components ?

+- controlled components are where we use react state to save or feed value

+- uncontrolled components are where we use ref instead of react's state to do same thing

+- uncontrolled component is not controlled by react or to be exact its value is not controlled by react instead by using native DOM api